0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 ## Implement ERC20 ZK Airdrop in 20 Minutes

 In this tutorial, we will create an ERC20 zk Airdrop Contract.
-The chosen verification criteria is to be born before `01/01/2001`.
+The chosen query criteria is to be born before `01/01/2001`.
 Users that are able to prove that were born before that date will be able to get the airdrop.
 Otherwise, they will not.

-This tutorial is based on the verification of a Claim of Type `AgeCredential` with a single attribute `dateOfBirth` in format age with a [Schema URL](https://s3.eu-west-1.amazonaws.com/polygonid-schemas/9b1c05f4-7fb6-4792-abe3-d1ddbd9a9609.json-ld).
-This has been issued using the [Polygon ID Platform](https://platform-test.polygonid.com).
-To set up a different query check out the [ZK Query Language section](./zk-query-language.md)

 The proof submitted to the Smart Contract will not reveal any information about the specific date of birth of the user.
 That is the magic of zero-knowledge!

+> To set up a different query check out the [ZK Query Language section](../verification-library/zk-query-language.md)

+This tutorial is based on the verification of a Claim of Type `AgeCredential` with a single attribute `dateOfBirth` in format age with a [Schema URL](https://s3.eu-west-1.amazonaws.com/polygonid-schemas/9b1c05f4-7fb6-4792-abe3-d1ddbd9a9609.json-ld) and schema hash equal to `f03ac39aa54a5a2770a30f17d8042507`.
+This has been issued using the [Polygon ID Platform](https://platform-test.polygonid.com).

 The prerequisite is that users have the Polygon ID Wallet app installed and received a claim of type `AgeCredential` attesting their date of birth.